lostjared/acidcam-gpu/README.md

 #### August 6

+- **M3U audio playlist playback**: `--audio-file` now accepts `.m3u` and `.m3u8` playlists.
+Entries play sequentially, relative paths resolve from the playlist directory, unusable entries are skipped, and recorded output is muxed in the same track order.
+Repeat loops the complete playlist; Audio Truncate stops the video only after the final track.
+- **Audio playlist editor**: Audio Settings includes a **Create / Edit** M3U editor for adding and removing tracks, multi-selection reordering, drag-and-drop, sorting, shuffling, opening existing playlists, and Save/Save As.
+Saved playlists use portable relative paths where possible.
+- **Unambiguous file-audio controls**: single-file and M3U sources are mutually exclusive.
+Selecting either source automatically enables file playback and its output-device selector, while retaining the selected output device and other audio settings between sessions.
+- **Current-track HUD**: audible file and M3U playback displays `Track: filename.ext` in purple without exposing the containing path.
+The label advances automatically at playlist track boundaries.
 - **Repeatable file audio**: `--audio-repeat` restarts an audio file at EOF for continuous reactive playback.
 The Qt Audio Settings window exposes a persistent Repeat checkbox, keeps it mutually exclusive with Audio Truncate,